rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 ## Apply a routeSelector into Router Default of OCP4

+For ONLY expose the routes of *.internalapps to one router (the internal router), and avoid to the default router (that expose the *.apps routes normally), a routeSelector must be defined into the ingresscontroller "default" in the namespace of openshift-ingress-operator:

 ```
 # oc get ingresscontroller -n openshift-ingress-operator default -o yaml
 apiVersion: operator.openshift.io/v1